isabelschober/BacDive_tutorials/README.md

 * **previous** - URL to previous page if results are paginated, otherwise 'null'
 * **results** - Requested data

+When data for a large number of strains is delivered, the results are paginated at 100 strains per page (JSON file).

 #### Endpoints